tonyjkent/Getting-and-Cleaning-Data/README.md

 The resulting rawdata dataframe containes 10299 oberservations (7352 training observations plus 2947 test obserations) of 561 sensor readings

 ### Step 2 Extract only the Mean and Standard Deviation variables
 We are only interested in the variables that measure the average or standard deviation of specific sensor variables.
 The dplyr select statement was used to select only those columns with "mean" or "std" in the name.
-The grep function was used to find the colunns with "mean" or "std" in the column name.
+79 variables matched this criteria using the grep function.
 The results were stored in a dataframe called data.

 Columns for the subject number and activity number were added to the data by combinding the rawdata, activitynum,  subjects dataframes using the cbind statement.